 But by the unwritten rules of this brave new digital world, if you are in any kind of service business, you simply must have a blog, because you have to keep God, er Google, happy.
 Google wants “content.”
 Lots and lots of content.
 And it is never, ever satisfied.
 It doesn’t matter if you are a plumber or a carpenter, a trader in cryptocurrencies or a purveyor of cat-fetish products.
 If you have a website and you use that website to get customers, you had better have a blog or some other steady supply of fresh content or Google will downgrade you.
 Let your website go stale and one dark day you will drop irrevocably off the crucial front page, at which point, for all intents and purposes, you will no longer exist.

 Well that’s just weird, you might think.
 Why would a plumber or an auto shop or an upholsterer ever need to provide “content,” other than: This is who we are; this is what we do; this is how much we charge; this is how you may find us; here is what people say about us?
 Sensible question, but also completely beside the point.
 Google wants CONTENT! and wants it NOW!
 And that’s that.
 Do not second-guess The Google.
-The Millennials who dominate the company (average age: 29) were weaned on (and are now addicted to) endless, ever-changing content; in their minds that’s what makes the world go around.
+The Millennials who dominate the company (average age: 29) were weaned on (and are now addicted to) an endless, ever-changing supply of media; in their minds that’s what makes the world go around.
 Minor things like your reputation or your longevity in business are SO twentieth century.
 Who would EVER care about those?

 At some point it occurred to me that as long as I was going to have to generate content that almost nobody read anyway, I might as well write about things that matter to me, so that at least one of us isn’t bored.
 Google won’t care, I figured.
 Content is content.
 So gradually the snooze-worthy computer-related postings were replaced with meandering essays and stories about all manner of things.
 The blog still isn’t being read by anybody, but at least Google seems to be happy and I feel like I’ve done something worthwhile.